smartclean/smartclean.github.io/docs/realsense_data_push.md

 [sensor data page](https://www.docs.smartclean.io/realsense_sensor_data.html#general-data-format)
 3. The custom attributes for each type of sensor are described in respective child page of our [sensor data page](https://www.docs.smartclean.io/realsense_sensor_data.html#custom-data-format).
-   1. You can navigate to the child page for desired device slot type using the left navigation bar or table of contents at the bottom of this page.
+   - You can navigate to the child page for desired device slot type using the left navigation bar or table of contents at the bottom of this page.
-4. The authentication scheme required by the web service should be notified to us in order to make the requests with the respective authentication.
+4. The authentication scheme required by the web service should be notified to us in order to make the requests with the respective authentication correctly.

 ## How to understand or use this data
 Following are the steps to properly extract and process the data for appropriate use.
 1. Get data from body of the request
-   1. This is a bytes string encoded using the scheme: utf-8
+   - This is a bytes string encoded using the scheme: utf-8
 2. Decode this bytes string using the same encoding scheme (utf-8)
    1. This gives you a usable text
    2. This is the desired data batch.